Window Well Installations

-- Improper choice materials for this main vertical drain.
+- Improper choice materials for the main vertical drain.

 - Filling the drain with gravel.

 - Damaging the drain during backfill and/or powertamping.

 - Not installing enough gravel above the drain to protect is from sediment, leaves or any other intrusive materials that may enter the drain.

 Once a window well drain is blocked and/or not draining there is no cost effective or reliable way of cleaning this drain out.
 Full replacement is the only way to guarantee a positive flow moving forward.

 FROM THE TOP

-If an existing window well is damaged and/or leaking, hand excavation takes place around the well.
+If an existing window well is damaged and/or leaking then hand excavation takes place around the well.
 Once the well is removed it is placed away from the repair area.
 Excavation then continues to the existing weeping tile system usually 7ft – 8ft below grade to the footing.
 Once the weeping tile system is exposed the foundation wall is cleaned off with a wirebrush and inspection of the concrete wall takes place.
 If a window well has been inoperable for upwards of 24 months, the damaged concrete foundation wall will simultaneously be repaired during the installation of the new vertical drain.

 DOING IT RIGHT – REPAIRING THE CONCRETE WALL

 Once the foundation wall is cleaned and inspected, any cracks or damaged tie-rod holes are repaired by hand with hydraulic cement.
 Hydraulic cement expands when it cures; unlike S-type masonry which shrinks on cure.
 After the hydraulic cement cures, it offers an excellent initial-step in stopping moisture penetration through the foundation itself.

 The foundation wall, within the excavated area, is then primed to receive the first layer of rubberized membrane.
 The primer ensures the membranes perfect adhesiveness to the surface of the wall.

 RUBBERIZED MEMBRANE – FIRST COAT